zqpang/CICL/README.md

 ```python
 python train.py
 ```
-You can make modifications according to the specific device, with the command -- cuda.
+You can make modifications according to the specific device, with the command --cuda.

+For convenience in training, we have integrated data augmentation into the code.
+Researchers can switch data augmentation to offline mode to speed up the training process.

 ## Model
 The pre-trained [model](https://pan.baidu.com/s/1_AR-X7WRmgBznWrgCYU9kA)(code: bzkt) is available for access.